 The amusement industry is filled with a lotta hype.
 Every year, it seems, amusement parks brag about building the world's fastest roller coaster or the world's tallest ride, even though they can't all break records.
-Similarly, indoor water parks love to boast, including the Water Park of America (America's biggest!), Fallsview (North America's largest!), and The World Waterpark (North America's largest!).
+Similarly, through the years, indoor water parks have been boasting, including the Water Park of America (America's biggest!), Fallsview (North America's largest!), and The World Waterpark (North America's largest!).

 There are multiple claims to the same titles, but they can't all be the largest.
 So, what gives?
 Let's try to dissect the claims and get to the truth.
 We'll focus on the square feet of the indoor water parks as the primary indicator of size and the claims to be the largest.